koscew/Metis_Module3_Business/project_proposal.md

 #### Tools:
 * Microsoft Excel or Google Sheets for exploratory data analysis
 * Tableau for data visualization
+* Python Pandas and Statsmodels for OLS baseline model

 >* How do you intend to meet the tools requirement of the project?
 >* Are you planning in advance to need or use additional tools beyond those required?